Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 #### Embedded YouTube Video
 The embedded YouTube videos that load initially are not technically videos at all, but image thumbnails.
 When the user clicks on the thumbnail, the YouTube video loads in its place.
 This was done to save on the user’s bandwidth, since loading 5 YouTube videos on a page simultaneously is very likely to affect the overall load time of the page.
 The image is made to look like a video by using css to generated a play icon.

-This functionality is accomplished using a very nice piece of JavaScirpt courtesy of [this article](https://webdesign.tutsplus.com/tutorials/how-to-lazy-load-embedded-youtube-videos--cms-26743).
+This functionality is accomplished using a very nice piece of JavaScript courtesy of [this article](https://webdesign.tutsplus.com/tutorials/how-to-lazy-load-embedded-youtube-videos--cms-26743).
 I modified the CSS provided by the article (CSS that styles the YouTube image) to fit with SCSS syntax, but the modifications to the JavaScript itself were minor.
 The images are responsive, and scale down to always fit the viewport’s width, scaling up to a maximum of 730px width, which fits with the layout of the page on larger viewport sizes.
 The video that loads in place of the image when the image is clicked on is sized to match the image’s size.
 #### Pagination System
 There are 5 tracks per page.
 If more than 5 tracks meet the criteria of the user’s current filter, then they will be available via pagination.
 In order to navigate through the tracks, the user can click the ‘Next’ and ‘Previous’ buttons located at the bottom of the charts page just above the footer.
 The Next and Previous buttons display dynamically; the Next button will not display if the user has reached the end of the list of tracks, and the Previous button will not display if the user is at the beginning of the list.